kevinding0218/InterviewDocuments/Q and A/AWS.md

 	- The Public Subnet would have access to internet, and could utilize security groups to make it secure, you could also launch an EC2 instance in public subnet to act as a tunnel to SSH into your private EC2 instance
 - Two keys VPC controls routing
 	- Routing Table: allow you to override certain IP ranges and redirect the traffic elsewhere.
 A use case is if you want to direct all outgoing traffic to a NAT gateway that will filter traffic and mask the instance's IP address
-	- Network ACL (Access Control List):
+	- Network ACL (Access Control List):  act as subnet-level firewalls, allowing or disallowing IP ranges for both incoming and outgoing connections.
+- Free
 #### CloudWatch
 #### CloudFront
 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4MTkyNDc3NywtMTc0MzUxMTM4NywtMT
+eyJoaXN0b3J5IjpbLTgwMzkyOTUxOSwtMTc0MzUxMTM4NywtMT
 M3ODU2MTM1MCwtNzY2MzQyNTcxLDE3OTI4NzM5MDUsLTE0MzIw
 ODgzMzMsLTk5MTcxNTM0OSw4NDU0NzIxMTIsLTMxMzI2NDA0OC
 wtNjg1MDc1MzkyLDE1MDQxOTg2MDQsNzM0NzMwMDM0LDkyNzUz